 PR is not automatically given to fathers, even where they are the biological father.
 It is vital that you check your status as soon as possible to see whether you have PR or not.
 If you don’t, then you must take steps immediately to get it.
 Read our article Parental responsibility: you and the law

-If you can agree who your children will mainly live with (residence) and how and when you will both see them (contact), there is no need to ask the court to make an order.
-If you can’t agree, you may need to consider applying to the court for a residence or contact order.
-Either parent can apply for a residence order but you must have PR.
+If you can agree who your children will mainly live with and how and when you will both see them, there is no need to ask the court to make an order.
+If you can’t agree, you may need to consider applying to the court for a child arrangements order.
+Either parent can apply for a child arrangements order for their child to live with them but you must have PR.

 You may want to consider agreeing a parenting plan.
 This establishes how you and your child’s mum intend to make arrangements for your children after the separation.